shipwright-io/community/ships/0022-build-strategy-volumes.md

 1. Volume mounting Secrets and ConfigMaps
 2. Volume mounting Persistent Volumes
-3. Verifying BuildRuns succeed or fail of the `overridible` attribute is set to true/false.
+3. Verifying BuildRuns succeed or fail of the `overridable` attribute is set to true/false.

 ### Release Criteria